syncfusion/blazor-docs/src/common/appearance/index.md

 # Overview

 The Syncfusion Blazor library styles are developed under the SCSS environment with `base64` embed font icons.
-A list of key features are described as follows.
+A list of key features is described as follows.

 ## Key Features